brycewray/hugo-site/content/posts/2021/03/next-steps.md

 So, in that respect at least, the past runs with Gatsby, React, and JSX amounted to a net positive.

-Anyway, going back to the point of this post: here are some things I've learned while fiddling with Next.js---particularly while trying to duplicate the look, feel, and functionality of an existing WordPress site at the Day Job.
+Anyway, going back to the point of this post: here are some things I've learned while fiddling with Next.js --- particularly while trying to duplicate the look, feel, and functionality of an existing WordPress site at the Day Job.
 I figured that would be the most logical way to evaluate Next.js for how we'd be using it.

 ## Easy to use with Autoprefixer